 Your gift is 100% tax deductible

 If a diagnosis of retinoblastoma seems likely based on the eye exam, imaging tests will be done to help confirm it and to find out how far it might have spread within the eye and possibly to other parts of the body.
-Usually an ophthalmologist who specializes in treating cancers of the eye (called an ocular oncologist) will make the final determination.
+Often an ophthalmologist who specializes in treating cancers of the eye (called an ocular oncologist) will make the final determination.
 This doctor should also be part of the team of doctors treating the cancer.

 Ultrasound is one of the most common imaging tests to confirm a child has retinoblastoma.
 This test can also be very useful when tumors in the eye are so large they prevent doctors from seeing inside the whole eye.